sgmf99/Research/140 Dataset/Multiple Ray Analysis/README.md

 # Overview

-I uploaded my most recent notebooks with temperature sliceplots, 2D Histograms, and spectra for five different rays.
+I present notebooks with temperature sliceplots, 2D Histograms, and spectra for seven different rays.
+Any file with the keyword, '(Reduced)' uses three rays as opposed to seven.
+Ray 1, Ray 2, and Ray 3 in these notebooks are the equivalent to Ray 1, Ray 3, and Ray 4 in the documents containing seven rays.
+Ray 1 passes through cool gas almost entirely, while Rays 2 and 3 travel through cool, intermediate, and hot gas.
+I think it is worth studying how different spectra look in the intermediate temperature gas as opposed to the cool gas.

 ## Slice Plots and 2D Hist. for All Gas